 Your Wellness Team can include the friend with whom you walk the neighborhood on Saturday mornings; the spouse who encourages and supports you as you experiment with new lifestyle upgrades and self-care protocols; your medical doctor; your naturopath; your pilates coach, your therapist; your tennis buddy – basically anyone who helps to uplift you in any way, directly or indirectly.

-If your intention is to make a positive difference – to use your life to leave the world better off than you found it – then you’re going to need energy to make that happen.
+If your intention is to make a positive difference – to use your life to leave the world better off than you found it – then you’re going to need the energy to make that happen.
 Therefore, it can be extremely helpful to have a Wellness Team to help you as you cultivate that abundant, robust energy.

 To bolster your Wellness Team, simply remember this principle: give to your givers.

 Reciprocity is the magic ingredient for a fulfilling life.